By: Tony Traficante, ISDA Contributing Editor

 In a way, this trip may have been foretold, by taking Italian classes in high school and at the University of Pitt.

 But there was a lifetime of speaking Basilicata, a southern regional Italian dialect, before that.

 After landing at the Malpensa Airport in Milano, I went in search of a bathroom to freshen up.
 Here was an opportunity to test my Italian, and so I asked a passer-by, “Per piacere, doveul bachaus.”

-He looked at me strange, then moved on!
+He looked at me strangely, then moved on.
 Well, after a couple more tries and getting the same reaction, I knew there was something amiss.
 Fortunately, a fellow American with a Brooklynese accent tapped me on the shoulder, “Lieutenant,” he says, “It’s called a gabinetto.”

 The word bachaus isn’t Italian, not even the dialect!
 It’s a twisted, broken English idiom put together by the early Southern Italian immigrants to describe outhouses.
 Geez, so much for my Italian speaking debut!

 As we left for the train station, the driver was kind enough to go by a few of Milan’s magnificent landmarks, namely, Il Duomo, Santa Maria Delle Grazie — home of Da Vinci’s stunning fresco of the Last Supper, and the historic Galleria, a chic, semi-covered shopping mall.
 I would later return to tour other sights, including a walk on the Duomo roof, with all its intricately constructed spirals.

 Verona is a World Heritage city, famous for Shakespeare’s setting of Romeo and Juliet, and the acclaimed Juliet balcony, in Piazza delle Erbe.